How to Set Up a Custom Domain for your Knowledge Base

 It's possible to set your knowledge base to have a subdomain or domain that matches the domain that your application uses.
 For example, if the domain of your application or website is app.example.com, then you can set it to be help.example.com or kb.example.com.

-It's currently not possible to use a path of your main domain (example.com/help) but you can have a redirect set up on your side to send users to help.example.com if they try to access the 'help' path.
+It's currently not possible to use a path of a domain (example.com/help) but you can have a redirect set up on your side to send users to help.example.com if they try to access the 'help' path.

 Setting the domain is as easy as inputting it into the 'custom domain' field, as so: